 We encourage you to pursue that very same idea you scribbled on the back of a serviette, but to first write a business plan so you know whether to frame said piece of tissue or perhaps go back to the same restaurant to see if inspiration strikes again.

-If you live in Wales and are interested in writing a business plan but don’t know where to start, Business Wales.
+If you live in Wales and are interested in writing a business plan but don’t know where to start, Business Wales offer free and confidential advice.

 Alexander Leigh, Investment Executive at the Development Bank of Wales